-See Page 2 By Joseph Hansen Khrushchev's proposal that the entire world disarm Labor Dept. completely, except for internal "security" forces, has placed the State Department in an embarrassing position.
+See Page 2 THE MULTANT PUBLISHED WEEKLY IN THE INTERESTS OF THE WORKING PEOPLE NEW YORK, N.Y., MONDAY, SEPTEMBER 28, 1959 Price 10c Vol. XXIII - No. 39 222 By Joseph Hansen Khrushchev's proposal that the entire world disarm Labor Dept. completely, except for internal "security" forces, has placed the State Department in an embarrassing position.
 Most people outside the United+ States are convinced that the economic structure of the Soviet Union is inherently anti-imperialistic and that it is not driven toward war.
-The disarmament appeal of the head of the Soviet government has consequently been accepted as sincerely In a press interview Sept.
+The disarmament appeal of the head of the Soviet government has consequently been accepted as sincerely meant.
+In a press interview Sept.
 22 Secretary of State Herter admitted that Khrushchev's suggestion that part of the savings resulting from disarmament go to the world's under-developed countries has aroused great interest in Asia, Africa and Latin America.

-Herter found it expedient to avoid directly opposing Khrush-"chev's offer of joint disarmament.
-He called it, "propaganda," but he also felt forced to praise it as "an effort of mankind to reach the solution of one, at to the world itself."
-At the same time, in consonance with the imperialist foreign policy that the American tinued, "total approximately capitalist economic structure re- \$100,000,000,000." quires, he sought to deflate the | The number of people directly effort: "It is in its details some- or indirectly connected with the thing that can be looked at with production of arms and inskepticism . viet premier left an "important" staggering total of 100,000,000. question unanswered.
-How can peace be maintained among na-tions if some of them still insist armament and - if that is un-"on going to war with each acceptable to the Western powother, even with knives?" in a speech before the United viet government but Khrush-Nations General Assembly Sept. chev stressed total disarmament.
-18. The Soviet spokesman elo- This, he suggested, could be acquently described the danger of complished by stages within four nuclear war and the burden of years. the armaments race. terial has accumulated that a ces shall cease to exist; that gensingle spark would be enough to eral staffs and war ministries haps more so.
-The Department tion. place everything on the verge of shall be abolished; that military of Labor becomes converted India initiated the debate to catastrophe," he said, "The educational establishments shall into a Department for the Harworld has reached a point where be closed . on the strength of no more than rving a hydrogen bomb or
+Herter found it expedient to avoid directly opposing Khrushchey's offer of joint disarmament.
+He called it "propaganda,' but he also felt forced to praise it as "an effort of mankind to reach the solution of one, at least, of the major problems of mental aberration in the pilot the world which is a great threat behind the controls, may transto the world itself."
+At the same time, in consonance with the imperialist foreign policy that the American tinued, "total approximately capitalist economic structure re- \$100,000,000,000." quires, he sought to deflate the effort: "It is in its details something that can be looked at with production of arms and inskepticism . .
+Moreover, said Herter, the Soviet premier left an "important" question unanswered.
+How can peace be maintained among na-tions if some of them still insist armament and - if that is un-"on going to war with each acceptable to the Western powother, even with knives?"
+Khrushchev made his proposal in a speech before the United viet government but Khrush-Nations General Assembly Sept. chev stressed total disarmament.
+18. The Soviet spokesman elo- This, he suggested, could be acquently described the danger of complished by stages within four nuclear war and the burden of years.